About Fall Creek Falls

-In any case, this wasn’t the first waterfall that had the apparent redundant name of Fall Creek Falls, but upon chatting with a person who explores this area quite a bit, he did offer up the very sensible explanation.
+In any case, this wasn’t the first waterfall that had the apparent redundant name of Fall Creek Falls, but upon chatting with a person who explores this area quite a bit, he did offer up a very sensible explanation.

-You see, upon witnessing how there was a plethora of autumn colors persisting all over Big Tujunga Canyon during our January 2022 visit, it made sense that the “fall” in the name Fall Creek pertained to the fall colors!
+You see, upon witnessing how there was a plethora of autumn colors persisting all over Big Tujunga Canyon during our mid-January 2022 visit, it made sense that the “fall” in the name Fall Creek pertained to the fall colors!

 Therefore, it’s not “Falls Creek” as I had initially thought, but it could very well be the singular form which pertains to the apparent persistence of the autumn season here.

 Timing Fall Creek Falls